PDC-support/openmp-lab-exercises/intro_lab/README.md

 - Is there any technique you heard in class to improve the scalability of the technique?
 How would you implement it?

-## Exercise 3 - calculate picursintgical andatomic directives
+## Exercise 3 - Calculate &pi; using critical and atomic directives

 _Concepts: parallel region, synchronization, critical, atomic_

-Here we are going to implement a second and a third parallel version of the pi.c / pi.f90 code to calculate the value of pi using the critical and atomic directives.
+Here we are going to implement a second and a third parallel version of the pi.c / pi.f90 code to calculate the value of &pi; using the critical and atomic directives.

 Instructions: Create two new parallel versions of the pi.c / pi.f90 program